mvolkmann/blog/src/zig.md

   const expectEqual = std.testing.expectEqual;

   test "vector" {
+      // The benefit is most apparent when the length is large.
-      // Cannot infer the length using _. const v1 = @Vector(3, f32){ 1.2, 2.3, 3.4 };
+      // The length cannot be inferred using _. const v1 = @Vector(3, f32){ 1.2, 2.3, 3.4 };
       const v2 = @Vector(3, f32){ 9.8, 8.7, 7.6 };
       const v3 = v1 + v2;